-- 1. Students should submit their expense tracker and monthly budget using this form no later than week 10.
-Each assignment is worth \$20 towards their scholarship.
-All methods are acceptable for submission. - 2.
+- 1. Students should submit their expense tracker and budget assignment using this form in week 11.
+This assignment is worth \$20 towards their participation incentive. - 2.
 Students should submit the direct deposit form if they haven't done so yet.
-The final scholarship payment will go out soon!